 Stop Number Two: Cabugao Gamay Island

-There are many palm trees scattered along the beach which offer some welcome shade from the midday sun; something that bare sandbars do not offer.
-The most famous photograph from Giantes on the internet will be a shot from the observation point here.
+The center of this picturesque islet is sparsely populated with coconut palm trees offering just modest shade from the midday sun; something that bare sandbars do not offer.
+The most famous photograph from Gigantes on the internet will be a shot from the observation point here.
 A short, but tricky climb up the bamboo staircase will reward you with internet famous views.

 Third Stop: Seafood Lunch at Antonia Resort on Gigantes Sur

 No island hopping tour is complete without an exotic lunch on the beach.
-On this particular day, I ended up going to Antonia's resort on the southeastern tip of Gigantes Sur for steamed scallops and crabs.
+On this particular day, our tour went to Antonia's resort on the southeastern tip of Gigantes Sur for steamed scallops and crabs.
 Imagine a feast of sea scallops that is more than you can eat for less that you would pay anywhere else in the world.
 Scallops are in massive abundance here and it shows.
 At just 1 Philippine Peso each, the equivalent of 2 cents in US Dollars, even the hungriest person can eat all they want for less than 5 dollars.
 That fee includes cooking, but there is a minimum of 100 per order, so make sure to bring friends along.

 Final Stop: Mini Boracay